omar5mohamed/ieee/week4/README.md

 ## report #419017
 the site is vulnerable to SQL injection in the maxlength attribute of the SSN input field which we can add sql injection payload in it

+## report #838855
+this site have Blind SQL Injection by Abusing LocalParams (res_id) in /php/geto2banner <br>
+ we are able to Exploit it to extract data from your DB